jimr/py-projectmill/README.md

 Python port of https://github.com/mapbox/projectmill

-Not complete.
-Currently only support `--mill`.
-The remainder of the documentation is adapted from the original project.
-Currently severely lacking tests & has implementation gaps even for `--mill`.
+Currently only support `--mill`, but that should be fully functional and has reasonable test coverage.

 The only requirement so far is for `testify`.
 To run tests, first `pip install -r requirements.txt` and then just run `testify tests`.

+The remainder of the documentation is adapted from the original project.

 - - -